raspberrypilearning/testing-vision/en/step_1.md

 While there are lots of different types of machine learning, this project focuses on **image classification**: an image is taken and the computer has to recognise which class, from a number of 'classes' of image the computer has been taught to recognise, the supplied image is most likely to belong to.

-One of the most famous examples of this is asking a computer whether a picture contains a cat or a dog.
+One of the most famous examples of machine learning is to ask a computer whether a picture contains a cat or a dog.
 The computer can do this because it has been shown thousands of examples of what cats and dogs look like.
 From these, it builds a **model** — a set of rules for how to decide that an image contains a dog or a cat.

 A weakness of image classification is that a program that has been trained only on cats and dogs *always* guesses that something is either a cat or a dog.
 Image classification programs don't have the ability to recognise things that were not part of their training, and they likewise can't decide that an image contains none of the things they have been trained to recognise.